Netflix/metaflow-docs/docs/getting-started/install.md

 # Installing Metaflow

-Metaflow is available as a Python package for MacOS and Linux.
+Metaflow is available as a Python package for macOS and Linux.
 You can visit our [GitHub repository](https://github.com/Netflix/metaflow) or get the latest version from [PyPI](https://pypi.org/):

 ```bash
 pip install metaflow